Original article previously published in the Cutaneous Lymphoma Foundation's Forum Spring 2011 newsletter.

 Moisturizing and over the counter remedies

-Topical steroids may be effective when used in conjunction with other treatment methods, but may to be impractical in treating severe cases or when there are large ares of the body to treat.
-Even when if topical steroids aren’t very helpful in treating the CTCL itself, they can help alleviate itching.
+Topical steroids may be effective when used in conjunction with other treatment methods, but may be impractical in treating severe cases or when there are large areas of the body to treat.
+Even if topical steroids aren’t very helpful in treating the CTCL itself, they can help alleviate itching.